TPRU-India/OG-India/README.md

     * Outputs from the model steady state solution under the baseline policy
     * See `SS.py` for what is in the dictionary object in this pickle file
   * `./run_examples/OUTPUT_BASELINE/TPI/TPI_vars.pkl`
-    * Outputs from the model timepath solution under the baseline policy
+    * Outputs from the model time path solution under the baseline policy
     * See `SS.py` for what is in the dictionary object in this pickle file
   * An analogous set of files in the `./run_examples/OUTPUT_REFORM` directory, which represent objects from the simulation of the reform policy